-It stands 403km NW from Romania’s capital Bucharest, and 211km S of Cluj-Napoca.
+It stands 494km NW from Romania’s capital Bucharest, and only 55km W of Cluj-Napoca.
 All major European airlines will fly to either.
-Sibiu is also 162km to the east, and an option for a limited number of flights.

 Get a camera, shoot something, show it to someone… Sounds easy, doesn’t it?
 While cruel reality is closing in on us, Aristoteles Work- shop provides a safe haven where if you have a story to tell, you don’t feel as if the “powers that be” have put duct tape over your mouth, instead, you’re free to tell it, shout it even, and you have the means and logistics to back you up in your storytelling, thus making filmmaking as easy as one, two, three.
 I just wanted to thank you for the opportunity you gave me to learn and experience new things, be free in creating a film, and of course your infinite patience towards me.
 You gave birth to something wonderful, and I hope that this is only the begining.